LinusBorg/portal-vue/docs/guide.md

 <portal to="destination" v-if="usePortal">
   <ul>
     <li>
-      When 'userPortal' evaluates to 'true', the portal's slot content will be rendered at the destination.
+      When 'usePortal' evaluates to 'true', the portal's slot content will be rendered at the destination.
     </li>
     <li>